-1. An application form with all information requested supplied, accompanied by a \$15.00 application fee.
-The form may be obtained by writing, or otherwise contacting, the Admissions Office of this School.
-The form is the same for students applying who have never attended any law school, and for those who have previously attended a law school and are seeking advanced standings as transfer students.
-The application and all information should be sent to the Director of Admissions, International School of Law, P.O.
-Box 1909, Washington, D.C.
-20013.
+1. An application form with all requested information supplied, accompanied by a \$20.00 application fee.
+The form may be obtained by writing, or otherwise contacting, the Admissions Office of the School.
+The form is the same for students applying who have never attended any law school, and for those transfer students.
+The application and all information should be sent to the Director of Admissions, International School of Law, 3401 N. Fairfax Drive, Arlington, Va.
+22201.